 I do not recommend joint counsel for stand-alone independent contractor agreements.
 There are too many conflicting issues, and too much room for future disagreement, to consider joint counsel a viable option.

-There are reasons to form a corporation/PLLC both either before and after buying the dental practice.
-Reasons to do so beforehand include: (1) preventing personal liability from the practice while you are unincorporated and on contracts signed in your personal name, (2) avoiding cost and delay of completing the name change on letterhead, signage, bank accounts and insurance panels.
-Reasons to incorporate after the purchase include (3) you will receive no significant or immediate limited liability or tax benefits by incorporating, (4) your practice purchase loan will be your personal debt, and therefore can be treated as "basis" for the purpose of deducting losses in an S corporation.
-The right answer may even be to incorporate before the purchase, but purchase the practice in your individual name and immediately assign the practice to your new corporation/PLLC.
-However, your individual circumstances should be discussed with your CPA before making this final decision.
+There are reasons to form a corporation either before and after buying (into) a dental practice.
+Reasons to do so beforehand include preventing personal liability from the practice while you are unincorporated and on contracts signed in your personal name, and avoiding cost and delay of completing the name change on letterhead, signage, bank accounts and insurance panels.
+Reasons to incorporate after the transition could include the lack of significant or immediate limited liability or tax benefits from incorporating at the time of purchase, or to obtain your acquisition loan personally in order to treat the loan as "basis" in a future S corporation.
+The right answer may even be to incorporate before the purchase, but purchase the practice in your individual name and immediately assign the practice to your new corporation.
+Your individual circumstances should be discussed with your CPA before making this final decision.

 You must use the last name(s) of one or more of the owners, plus some corporate designation, as part of the corporate name.
 I strongly recommend that a one or two person corporation use the full professionally licensed name(s) followed by "Inc." to avoid confusion with the dental board and dental insurance carriers.
 If you want to use a fictitious business name for the practice, you can request a permit to do so from the California Dental Board after the corporation has been formed.
 See California Business & Professions Code §1701, §1701.5 and §1804.